kumarabhirup/glitter/README.md

 - As you see in above image, switch on the `streamer` dyno to make your streamer work 24x7
 - To check if you got any errors, open Terminal and type `heroku logs`.
 If you see good things, congratulations!
 Streamer is working...
+- Most of the times, you might find an error that says `glitter.json module not found`.
+This is a serious issue to work with.
+Will come up with the solution soon.
 - All this was just a setup. **THE REAL STUFF HASN'T YET STARTED!**

 ---